lgchang27/TSA-Seq-2020v2/Changed_Region/README.md

 # Changed region
-This set of codes is used for cell type pair-wise comparison to identify changed regions in SON TSA-Seq mapping and to correlate these regions with gene expression.
+This set of codes was used for cell type pair-wise comparison to identify changed regions in SON TSA-Seq mapping and to correlate these regions with gene expression.

+This set of codes was also used to compare K562 TSA-Seq data without and with heat shock (37C vs 42C 30min).

+Examples below are shown using cell type paire-wise comparison.

 ## Rescale TSA-Seq scores
-Rescale TSA-Seq enrichment scores (20kb bin) linearly between their min and max values to a new 1-100 and round up to integers.
+Rescale TSA-Seq enrichment scores (20kb bin) linearly between their min and max values to a new 1-100 scale and round up to integers.

 The rescaling funciton is: